 Pathology and Laboratory Medicine Open Positions

-For full consideration, applications must be received by November 30, 2013, however, position will be open until filled, but not later than January 31, 2014.
-Please forward the following: 1.
-Curriculum vitae; 2.
-Statement of clinical, teaching and research background; 3.
-List of names and contact information for at least five references to: https://recruit.ucdavis.edu/apply/JPF00181
+For full consideration, applications must be received by March 31, 2015, and no later than April 1, 2015.
+Please forward the following: (1) Curriculum vitae (2) Statement of clinical, teaching and research background; (3) List of names and contact information for at least three references to: https://recruit.ucdavis.edu/apply/JPF00527

 The University of California, Davis is an affirmative action/equal opportunity employer with a strong institutional commitment to the achievement of diversity among its faculty, staff, and students.